lammps/lammps/doc/src/pair_amoeba.rst

 package <Build_package>` doc page for more info.

-The AMOEBA and HIPPO potential (PRM) and KEY files provided with LAMMPS in the potentials and examples/amoeva directories are Tinker files parameterized for Tinker units.
+The AMOEBA and HIPPO potential (PRM) and KEY files provided with LAMMPS in the potentials and examples/amoeba directories are Tinker files parameterized for Tinker units.
 Their numeric parameters are converted by LAMMPS to its real units :doc:`units <units>`.
-Thus uou can only use these pair styles with real units.
+Thus you can only use these pair styles with real units.

 These potentials do not yet calculate per-atom energy or virial